Portraits of Resilience

 Not all survivors want to be recognised for fear of repercussions to their friends and family.
 Each survivor selected a photograph that was significant to them and part of their story.
 The photograph was then projected over the individual, sometimes obscuring their identity as per their request.

-The ongoing photo series captures the courage and determination that led each survivor to flee their home countries and seek safety, often after a dangerous and uncertain journey.
-“Portraits of Resilience” is presented in collaboration with British photographer Jonathan Banks, and the survivors.
+The ongoing photo series captures the courage and determination that led each survivor to flee their home country and seek safety, often after a dangerous and uncertain journey.
+“Portraits of Resilience” is presented in collaboration with British photographer Jonathan Banks, TASSC International, REDRESS, Freedom from Torture and the survivors.